MOA is temporarily closed until late 2023 for seismic upgrades Learn more →

 Project Overview

-In preparation for the seismic upgrades to the Great Hall, all of the massive wooden carvings that reside in the Great Hall have been lowered and relocated elsewhere in the Museum ahead of the construction.
-The careful lowering of the poles and figures was just the beginning of the work MOA conservators, curators, and community and family groups are undertaking.
+Importantly, the seismic upgrade project also presents a significant opportunity for MOA conservators and curators, working together with First Nations communities and family groups, to work together to revitalize the displays and interpretation of the massive carvings, poles, belongings and artworks housed in the Great Hall and other areas of the Museum.
 MOA is working with Indigenous knowledge holders to prepare the reinstallation and reinterpretation of these significant works in the Great Hall in culturally appropriate ways, once the seismic upgrades are complete.
-The safety and protection of these irreplaceable Indigenous objects is of the highest priority to MOA’s team, who will ensure they are well cared for before and during construction.
-Many of the poles have been placed in the O’Brian Gallery adjacent to the Great Hall, where visitors have the rare opportunity to see the poles as they rest during the construction.
+The safety and protection of these irreplaceable Indigenous objects is of the highest priority to MOA’s team, which is ensuring they are well cared for during construction.

-Live stream of construction site:
+Livestream of construction site:

 Project photo album (click image to open album):